VidHarm: A Clip Based Dataset for Harmful Content Detection: Baselines

 \subsection{Models}

 To properly model the data, both audio and visual modalities must be used.
 For the visual modality, the recently proposed SlowFast~\cite{Feichtenhofer2019} networks are used.
-SlowFast networks use a fast and a slow branch to capture the full temporal dynamics of video.
+SlowFast networks use a fast and a slow branch to capture the full temporal dynamics of video, and have proven themselves as efficient but powerful video prediction tools~\cite{zhu2020comprehensive}.
 This work uses an 8x8 50-layer model, pretrained on the Kinetics-400 dataset.
-For the audio modality, a standard ResNet~\cite{He2016} model with 18 layers pretrained on Kinetics-400 is used.
-The input consists of mel-scaled spectrograms, which have previously been shown to perform well~\cite{Park2019}.
-Finally, several different fusions of the unimodal models are tested.